Reclaimed stone signs

 The weather had been inconsistent with rain and partial sunshine.
 Painting onto the wet surface was out of the question.
 We had to be assured of dry weather on the golf course, before scheduling our return.

 Over two days, we made faster progress.
 We used different brushes too, which held more paint in the bristles.
-The new brushes were a game changer.
+The new synthetic brushes were a game changer.

 Eventually, the stones were transformed into unique signs across the golf course.
 Simultaneously durable, natural and legible.